 Just like regular dentures, snap-in dentures are made of a porous acrylic material and need to be removed daily for cleaning; furthermore, snap-in dentures need to be replaced on average every 5 years.
-Although snap-in dentures are more stable and provide a better option than traditional dentures, they have some significant disadvantages, particularly when compared to all-on-4 permanent dental implants, which we will explain in the article below.
+Although snap-in dentures are more stable and provide a better option than traditional dentures, they have some significant disadvantages, particularly when compared to 4-on-1 full mouth permanent dental implants, which we will explain in the article below.

 - Healthy facial bones.
 Toothless causes bone loss in the area of the missing tooth, which in turn weakens the surrounding bone structure.
 A sagging facial appearance can be the result.
 Dental implants stop bone resorption because they work just like natural tooth roots and restore normal facial contour.

-Are All-On-4 Dental Implants More Durable?
+Are Full Mouth Dental Implants More Durable?

-Are All-On-4 Dental Implants More Comfortable?
+Are Full Mouth Dental Implants More Comfortable?

-Both snap-in dentures and All-on-4 dental implants require the surgical implantation of titanium posts into the jawbones.
+Both snap-in dentures and 4-on-1 dental implants require the surgical implantation of titanium posts into the jawbones.
 When this procedure is performed by an oral surgeon, the actual surgical procedure is painless.
 That’s because oral surgeons are trained, experienced, and certified in giving IV sedation anesthesia, which allows a patient to sleep peacefully throughout the entire process.

 The national average expense of snap-in dentures runs between $8,000 and $12,000 per arch.
 Every 5 years replacement teeth are required.
 Replacement snap-in dentures cost between $2,500 and $5,000 per arch.